Cretezy/godot-object-serializer/README.md

 assert(data.dictionary_typed.value == 1)
 ```

-## Development
+## Development/Contributions

 You can run test scripts located in the `tests` directory for development.
-Example: `godot --headless --quit -s tests/dictionary.gd`
+Example: `godot --headless --quit --script tests/dictionary.gd`

+Contributions are welcomed to this project!
+Please format your changes with [gdformat](https://github.com/Scony/godot-gdscript-toolkit) before opening a PR if possible.
+Make sure to document your changes and write a test script.

+## License/Support

+This project is released under the [MIT license](./LICENSE).
+You can support my work through my [GitHub sponsorship page](https://github.com/sponsors/Cretezy).
+Thank you :)